Reviewed by Stefan Tirschler

 Mary was surprised that the replacement cost of her home was so high.

 Replacement cost is one of several ways that insurance companies decide how much money to pay when they settle a customer’s claim.

 The replacement cost is the cost to replace a piece of lost or damaged property with a similar, new item that is of similar kind and quality to the original article.
 The “item” can be a bicycle, car, house or anything else, depending on which type of insurance you’re talking about.

-When it comes to home insurance, most policies cover coverage on a replacement cost basis.
+When it comes to home insurance, most policies offer coverage on a replacement cost basis.
 That applies to the big stuff, like the house or garage, plus the small things inside the building, like furniture.

 When your home insurance policy offers replacement cost coverage, the insurance company is agreeing to replace lost or damaged property with similar new property.
 Of course, the cost has to be within the overall coverage limits of your policy.
 Replacement cost coverage means your insurance company will try to put you in the same place financially that you were in before the loss happened.

 There are two essential parts of replacement cost coverage: your lost or damaged stuff will be replaced with (1) new property, which is of (2) similar kind and quality.

 New means what it sounds like: you’re insured for the cost of buying new stuff.
 If your 20-year-old dining room furniture gets destroyed by a fire, your insurance policy won’t pay for 20-year-old furniture, it will pay for a new dining room set.
 Your insurance company doesn’t expect you to buy replacement property at garage sales.

 Similar kind and quality means that your replacement property will be roughly equivalent in quality to your lost or damaged property when it was new.
 A TV that was top-of-the-line in 2005 should be replaced with a TV of similar quality today.